Energy-Consumption Advantage of Quantum Computation: Exponential quantum advantage in energy consumption

-where the equality in the second line is the definition of $S(C|a)$, the inequality in the third line follows from $S(a)\leq\ln 2$ for a single-bit state with the entropy defined according to $S(\rho)=-\tr[\rho\ln\rho]$, the fourth line follows from the fact that the projective measurement does not decrease the entropy, and the last line is due to~\eqref{eq:rho_a} and the concavity of the entropy~\cite{Nielsen2010}.
+where the $\ln2$ comes from $S(a)\leq\ln 2$ for a single-bit state, and the last line is due to~\eqref{eq:rho_a} and the concavity of the entropy~\cite{Nielsen2010}.

-With the bound~\eqref{eq:SCa_geq_SC}, we evaluate the entropic lower bound in Theorem~\ref{thm:ThmClassical}.
-However, we have so far not taken into the assumption that the algorithm should stop successfully.
-We are proving the entropic lower bound for \textit{all} classical algorithms with success probability greater than or equal to $2/3$, but importantly, we do not assume that the algorithm's strategy is optimal.
-If the input sequence $\vec x=(x_1,\ldots,x_M)$ obtained from $M$ queries includes some pair $(x_k,x_m)$ satisfying $f(x_k)=f(x_m)$, then the algorithm can know that $f$ is a $2$-to-$1$ function with $s=x_k\oplus x_m$.
-But even in such a case, the algorithm may not stop immediately as we do not assume the optimality.
-On the other hand, the algorithm may stop before the $M_{N,\Delta}$ queries in~\eqref{eq:M_N_delta} are reached in some cases with nonzero probabilities, and we allow such stops even if the input sequence $\vec x$ with $M < M_{N,\Delta}$ does not contain any pair satisfying $f(x_k)=f(x_m)$ (as long as the overall success probability is greater than or equal to $2/3$).
-Our proof covers all these cases, encompassing all classical algorithms that can solve Problem~\ref{problem:SimonsProblem}.
+With the bound~\eqref{eq:SCa_geq_SC}, we evaluate the entropic lower bound in Theorem~\ref{thm:ThmClassical}, by taking into account the assumption that the algorithm should stop successfully.
+We are proving the entropic lower bound for \textit{all} classical algorithms with success probability greater than $2/3$, and importantly, our analysis takes into account all possible classical algorithms that try to minimize energy consumption at their best.
+For example, if the input sequence $\vec x=(x_1,\ldots,x_M)$ obtained from $M$ queries includes some pair $(x_k,x_m)$ satisfying $f(x_k)=f(x_m)$, then the algorithm can know that $f$ is a $2$-to-$1$ function with $s=x_k\oplus x_m$.
+But even in such a case, the algorithm does not have to stop immediately but is still allowed to continue queries and computation, e.g., for trying to uncompute some part of the computer's memory so as to reduce the overall energy consumption at best.
+On the other hand, as long as the overall success probability is greater than $2/3$, the algorithm may stop even before making the $M_{N,\Delta}$ queries with some small probabilities to save the energy consumption (we allow such stops even if the input sequence $\vec x$ with $M < M_{N,\Delta}$ does not contain any pair satisfying $f(x_k)=f(x_m)$).
+Our proof covers all these cases, to find the fundamental lower bound on energy consumption for all possible classical algorithms to solve Simon's problem~\ref{problem:SimonsProblem}.